 Neuropolis- 2020 Wall sculpture made from recycled materials

 These exciting, dissected landscapes advance to something much more vast and creative in the next room.
 You can see the progress and development of ideas as you travel through the exhibition which I really love.
 It's almost like walking through a sketchbook of his artistic journey.
 He's moved on from looking at singular buildings to a whole cityscape, a slice of a bigger scene.
 This piece, again, informs the viewer that we are all connected by these wires and pipelines architecturally, but also by the technology we use.
 The more you look the more recycled technology throwback pieces you discover.
-My partner and I, as we explored this piece together, bonded over old pieces of technology that we had used as kids and have since been lost to time but repurposed for this piece.
 We are all connected by technology and also by the secret design of our cities and towns.
 Kintera uses wires and 3D objects to add layers of texture and perspective to his work, which create amazing results.
 I love how the textures of different materials, like indents and parts of a motherboard act as windows and building textures.
 There is a lot of detail to unpack, you end up close and personal with all of his pieces.
 It's extremely difficult to not end up invested with his work.

 Tower of unsustainable development- 2020 Sculpture made from recycled materials